getyoti/android-sdk-button/README.md

 ```
 [See this code in one of our sample apps](./sample-app/src/main/AndroidManifest.xml)

-Adding this broadcast receiver class, this acts as a listener for Yoti to get the callback URL from the Yoti app.
+This broadcast receiver was used to receive the communication back from the Yoti App.
+That's not
+the case in recent versions of the SDK and it is only used internally within your app.
+Therefore we
+strongly recommend you to declare your receiver with the option exported="false".

 Please note there are two call back options:

 1) You handle the callback to your backend
 2) Let the SDK manage this for you